 3. The Alberto comics are laced with Vatican conspiracy theories, wild enough to make Dan Brown green with envy.
 Rivera claims the Nazi and Communist parties, the KKK, Illuminati, Masonry, Jehovah’s Witness, Mormonism, Christian Science, Unity cults and Islam were all founded and developed by the Catholic Church or Jesuits (The Godfathers, p.
 4, 31; The Force, 25; The Prophet, 12-23).

 Again, no evidence of these claims was given.
-While I agree that Catholicism is a false religion with a bloody history, to blame it for every cult or social and political plague on earth is tabloid sensationalism.
-Satan does not need the Vatican to create a newer false religion.
+While I agree that Catholicism is an aberrant religious system with a bloody history, to blame it for every other cult and social or political plague on earth is tabloid sensationalism.
+Satan doesn’t need the Vatican to create a newer false religion.
 Christians who wish to reach Catholics with the truth should not use these materials.

 4. Chick’s Statement of Faith on their website says: